AdamAntinoo/neocom-infinity/ProjectControl/PROJECT REQUIREMENTS.md

 * [STORY-NIN] Replace Mining Resource by the new EsiType and the grouping on the Stack.
 * [STORY-NIF] Update the Mining Operations with the new data structures and complete the UI presentation of this data.

+**[EPIC-0.23] Create new endpoint to handle Esi locations and their representation at the UX.**
+* [STORY-NIN] Locations require one additional or additional endpoints to aggregate the location path.

 ## Fitting build
 **Fitting Build Configuration** is a hierarchical render example.
 A Fitting is composed of different layers of data that are also composed of more data layers.